 Obsessed with Traveling?
 You Just Might Have Wanderlust Syndrome!

-Of course, today we know that wanderlust isn’t a disease, and having an intense urge to hit the road doesn’t mean we’re violent criminals.
-We have a better understanding of obsessive behaviors and know that a truly uncontrollable urge to wander (as in, you literally can’t stop yourself) is a symptom rather than a condition on its own.
+Of course, today we know that wanderlust isn’t a disease, and having an intense urge to hit the road doesn’t mean we’re violent criminals or sociopaths.
+We have a better understanding of obsessive behaviors and we now know that a truly uncontrollable urge to wander (as in, you literally can’t stop yourself) is a symptom rather than a condition on its own.

 If you honestly can’t stop yourself from traveling, even at the expense of your job, your family, or your bank account, then it’s not a joking matter.
 I urge you to get help right away.
 For most of us, though, wanderlust is just that – a lust for wandering, or traveling.